-Due to the length of travel, we do offer complimentary airport pickup and return to students who come to us from overseas.
+Due to the length of travel, we do offer complimentary airport pickup to students who come to us from overseas.
 Students can make arrangements and pay for their return to the airport once they arrive at camp.
-If you are one of our international students, please make sure to email your arrival flight information to us at email@example.com as soon as possible so that we can make these arrangements with you.
+If you are one of our international students, please make sure to email your arrival flight information to us at firstname.lastname@example.org as soon as possible so that we can confirm your pickup arrangements.

 I need to/want to arrive on Saturday?
 Can I do that?

 We can accommodate a limited number of students on Saturday prior to our program start on Sunday.
-If you require an early arrival, please contact us as soon as possible at firstname.lastname@example.org and let us know.
-Early arrival is complimentary for international students who attend schools overseas and whose trips to us originate from outside the U.S. It includes airport pickup, a campus tour, tickets to the Saturday night soccer game at Stanford Stadium (with fireworks!), dinner plus breakfast and lunch on Sunday.
+If you require an early arrival, please contact us as soon as possible at email@example.com and let us know.
+Early arrival is complimentary for international students who attend schools overseas and whose trips to us originate from outside the U.S. Early arrival includes airport pickup, a campus tour, tickets to the Saturday night soccer game at Stanford Stadium, dinner plus breakfast and lunch on Sunday.
 We encourage students to rest upon arrival and to sleep if they must, but we also provide these activities and group meals in order to help students adjust to a new time zone.